Privacy Policy

 Cookies and Website Tracking

-“Cookies” may be placed on your computer when you visit the Further by HealthEquity website.
+“Cookies” may be placed on your computer when you visit HealthEquity’s website.
 Cookies allow us to collect technical information associated with the device you are using and collect information, including clickstream information, browser type, time and date you visited the website, and other information about your interactions with the website (as detailed above in “What Information We Collect”).
 Cookies can be for a single session or interaction with our website or can be persistent and stored on your computer or device until they are deleted or expire.
 Most internet browsers allow you to disable and delete cookies or can be set to notify you when you receive a cookie allowing you decide whether to accept it.
 If you choose to disable cookies some functionality on the website may be impacted or not work at all.

 Additionally, like many websites, we use standard internet technology (such as web beacons, tracking pixels, and embedded scripts) to track your web-surfing activity when you are visiting our website.
 We also include standard internet technology in advertisements and promotional e-mail messages to determine whether advertising or messages have been acted upon.
 This information enables us to customize the services we offer our website visitors, to deliver targeted advertisements, and to measure the overall effectiveness of our online advertising, content, programming, or other activities.
 Some other examples of ways we use your activity information include developing anonymized reports regarding website usage, activity, and statistics for our internal use and assisting users experiencing website problems.